openstf/stf/README.md

   - Wait for them to be fixed or fix them yourself.
 * Someone removed the device physically.
   - Can't help with that.
+* You're on OS X
+  - There's a bug in ADB's OS X implementation that causes devices to be lost on error conditions.
+The problem is more pronounced when using USB hubs.
+You have to unplug and then plug it back in again.

 ## Testing